stevenpatricklang/Sidekick_Horse/README.md

 Sidekick Horse is an Administration app to care for an horseclub with an fully java backend and react frontend.

 You can add, edit and delete members.
 To enter the admin area you can login and registrate.

-Use "admin" for the username, and "Admin1234!" for the password.
+Use "admin" for the username, and "Admin1234!" for the password to enter the app.

 Sidekick Horse: https://sidekick-horses.fly.dev/